-This past weekend, August 7 – 9, 65 shooters—male, female, young, wise (rather than “old”), seasoned veterans, new to the sport, and from near and from far—invaded Cody, Wyoming, to participate in the 2014 Buffalo Bill Invitational Shootout.
+The weekend of August 7 – 9, 2014, 65 shooters—male, female, young, wise (rather than “old”), seasoned veterans, new to the sport, and from near and from far—invaded Cody, Wyoming, to participate in the 2014 Buffalo Bill Invitational Shootout.

 Twenty-one years ago, the Buffalo Bill Center of the West and the Cody Shooting Complex joined forces to put on an event celebrating the sport of competitive shooting.
 Our Shootout is a shotgun-specific competition, with events including trap, skeet, 5-stand, and sporting clays.
 In addition to two sunny days shooting at the Complex range, the shooters enjoyed a welcoming reception on Thursday night, and an awards dinner on Saturday night, both hosted by the Center of the West.